JulianNicholls/gosu_enhanced-gem/README.md

 ## Gosu::Window

-Added #draw_rectangle which draws a simple rectangle specified with a Point and Size in one colour.
+Added #draw_rectangle which draws a simple rectangle specified with a Point and Size in one colour and #draw_simple_line which draws a line in a single colour.

+### N.B.
+There are serious warnings against using #draw_line for anything other than debugging purposes

 ## Gosu::Font

-Added #measure and #centred_in which measure a piece of text and centre it in a given Size respectively.
+Added #measure and #centred_in / #centered_in which measure a piece of text and centre it in a given Size respectively.

 ## Installation